 At the end of a financial year when a company earns a profit certain portion of it is retained in the business to meet future contingencies, growth prospects, etc. This amount of money kept aside is termed as reserves.
-They are also known as retained earnings.
+Reserves are a component of retained earnings.

 They help in fortifying the financial position of a company and can be used for various purposes such as expansion, stable dividend repayments, legal requirements, meeting contingencies, improving the financial situation, investments, etc.

 Examples – General reserve, Reserve for Dividends Equalization, Reserve for Expansion, Reserve for Increased Cost of Replacement etc.

 There are mainly 2 different types of reserves; Capital and Revenue.

 Inside Financial Statements

 Reserves are shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital.
 If a company faces losses then it may not be created, at all.

 Related Topic – What is a Contra Liability?

 Types of Reserves – Capital Reserve

 They are created out of capital profits & are usually not distributed as dividends to shareholders.
 It cannot be created out of profits earned from the core operations of a company.

 - Premium earned on the issue of shares & debentures